-- a) Important information is missing in relation to the State's SAAQ, CCs and/or PQ self-assessment; - A State has not provided initial or amended CAPs as needed; - c) A significant change is observed in the State's organization; - d) Information is needed in addition to an ICAO RO visit; or - e) Information collected during a USOAP CMA activity is incomplete or insufficient.
+- a) important information is missing in relation to the State's SAAQ, CCs and/or PQ self-assessment; - b) the State has not provided initial or amended CAPs as needed; - c) a significant change is observed in the State's organization; - d) information is needed in addition to an ICAO RO visit; or - e) information collected during a USOAP CMA activity is incomplete or insufficient.

-• States are required to respond to a MIR using the "MIR Module" of the OLF.
+States are required to respond to a MIR using the "MIR" module of the OLF.